- Regular price

 Soil Preference: Sandy loam, loam, clay loam.
 Prefers average to moist conditions, avoid planting anywhere that floods for more than two weeks in the spring.
 Generally quite adaptable to different soil conditions.

 Growth Habits and Disease Resistance: Moderately vigorous and very hardy, has good crops.
-Slightly susceptible to cedar rust and susceptible to mildew and fireblight but somewhat resistant to scab.
+Slightly susceptible to cedar rust and susceptible to mildew and fireblight but somewhat resistant to scab and mildew.

 Sun/Shade: Full sun (approx. 8-10 hours of sun daily)